Less is more: Probabilistic reduction is best explained by small-scale predictability measures: Introduction

 We demonstrate the utility of small-context modeling in Section \S\ref{clarkcandor} by showing that LLM probabilities extracted over intonational units, rather than whole conversational turns, better account for the effects of predictability on duration.
-We then show in Section \S\ref{upadhye-replication} and \S\ref{dialect-corpus-analysis} that statistics from large language models are not necessary to observe probabilistic reduction.
-In fact, the results of these analyses are broadly consistent with each other that LLM predictors produce worse model fits to durations than n-gram probabilities.
-We then examine the regression models across all datasets and observe that now-common practices for model comparison have masked the extremely small effect size of probabilistic factors on phonetic duration (as discussed in \citealp{bell2009predictability}).
+We then discuss that language model probabilities may be partially confounded with language model probabilities (Section \S \ref{upadhye-replication}).
+We additionally show in Section \S\ref{upadhye-replication} and \S\ref{dialect-corpus-analysis} that statistics from large language models are not necessary to observe probabilistic reduction.
+In fact, the results of n-gram analyses are broadly consistent and demonstrate that LLM predictors produce worse model fits to durations than n-gram probabilities.
+In Section \ref{effect_size_viz} we then examine the regression models across all datasets and observe that now-common practices for model comparison have masked the extremely small and potentially unstable effect size of probabilistic factors on phonetic duration (as discussed in \citealp{bell2009predictability}).
+We ultimately provide a verbal account building on multi-word linguistic representations that can explain probabilistic reduction efficiently.